-Gelatin Silver Print Photography
+Silver Gelatin Print Photography

-The gelatin silver process was developed in the 19th-century shortly after the Civil War and is a monochrome imaging process based on the light sensitivity of silver halides.
+The silver gelatin process was developed in the 19th-century shortly after the Civil War and is a monochrome imaging process based on the light sensitivity of silver halides.

-An enlarger projects light through the image on a negative onto photographic paper, which produces a latent image on the paper.
+An enlarger projects light through the image of a negative onto photographic paper, which produces a latent image on the paper.
 The image is processed by immersing the paper in photographic developer, halting the development with a stop bath, and fixing the image in a photographic fixer.
 The print is then washed to remove the processing chemicals.